Specifying Preferred Networks

-Preferred network rules are applied to the following backup infrastructure components:
+Preferred network rule applies only to traffic between the following backup infrastructure components:

 To set a network priority list: